WingNuts 2: Gameplay

 The player controls a pilot in a series of airborne missions, hopping to different geographical locations and time periods in search of the villainous Baron von Schtopwatch and the mysterious Raina.
 The player's objective is to destroy enemy fleets, bomb ground installations, and reach level-specific objectives.
 Floating "Goodies" grant power-ups, like extra guns, or boosts to the player's s fuel and shields.
 The game features a variety of vintage and modern aircraft for the player to use, with the ability to collect and upgrade them as the player progresses through the game.
 The player is supported by an airborne aircraft carrier, the Temporal Command carrier, where the player can land to swap their plane with any other unlocked plane.
 Once a player has destroyed all enemy fleet and ground weaponry, a boss character appears, whose defeat unlocks the next level.

 Development

-The game's sound effects were created by Freeverse designer Michael Watson.
+The game's sound effects were created by Freeverse designer Chelsea Bridge.